rapidez/docs/src/3.x/packages/statamic.md

 ### From 2.x to 3.x

-Since 3.0.0 we have started using [`optionalDeep()`](https://github.com/rapidez/blade-directives#optionaldeep) for the `$globals` and `$content` variables.
+Since 3.0.0, we have started using [`optionalDeep()`](https://github.com/rapidez/blade-directives#optionaldeep) for the `$globals` and `$content` variables.
 Some code may need to be upgraded.
 Things you need to change:

-The class will always be returned, you explicitly need to check if the value is set:
+The class will always be returned; you explicitly need to check if the value is set:

 ```diff
 - @if($globals->cookie_notice->text)